glenliu/glenliu.github.io/finance/cfa/level3/SS18 TR.md

 Algorithmic trading strategies are classified into logical participation strategies (simple logical and implementation shortfall strategies), opportunistic strategies, and specialized strategies.

 - Simple logical participation strategies seek to trade with market flow so as to not become overly noticeable to the market and to minimize market impact.
+  - Volume-weighted average price strategy involves breaking up an order over time according to a pre-specified volume profiles;
+  - Time-weighted average price strategy is a particularly simple variant that assumes a flat volume profile and trades in proportion to time;
+  - Percentage-of-volume strategy takes place in proportion to overall market volume until the order is completed.

 - Implementation shortfall strategies, or arrival price strategies, minimize trading costs as defined by the implementation shortfall measure or total execution costs.